BenBenCHAK/COMP2012H-Criminal_Dance_Online/criminal_dance_online/Criminal Dance/README.txt

         Choose a player to target:
       1. c
       2. a
-   player b need to enter 1 to target player c / 2 to target player a.
+   player b need to enter 1 to target player c or 2 to target player a.

  End of the game: